Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 .
 ### NOTE on multiple asset bundles in one layer:
 - You have seen that you can use various asset bundles in the same layer, each in a different POI.
 In this way you can easily share assets with other artists.
 - However, the asset bundles are downloaded to the smartphone right before you view them in the ARpoise app.
 Even if you do not use all the assets in a given asset bundle, they all have to be downloaded.
+This might make for a long loading time for your layer, and a big hit on the viewer's data package.
-- This might make for a long loading time for your layer, and a big hit on the viewer's data package.
+- **Also, if the same name appears in more than one asset bundle, only one of them will be found.**
-- **It is therefore best practice to put all assets you want to use in one single package, and leave out assets that are not used in your layer.**
+- It is therefore best practice to put **all assets you want to use in one single package, and leave out assets that are not used in your layer.**

 In the next step we will export your assets as a Unity package, so you can send it to someone who can make the asset bundle for the PC type that you do not have yourself.
 .
 # Export Assets as Unity Package

 Remember that in order for ARpoise assets to be visible for both Android *and* iOS users, we need two separate asset bundles, one for iOS and one for Android.
-- Whether you have both Windows and Mac PCs and can create both bundles yourself, or whether the admin or a colleague needs to create this for you, you will have to **export all your prefabs in a Unity package.**
+- If you can't create both bundles yourself, and therefore need to send your assets to the admin or a colleague, you will have to **export all your prefabs in a Unity package.**
-- This package needs to be **imported** into the Unity project on the other type of PC, and then built as an asset bundle on that PC.
+- Your helper will **import** your Unity package into their Unity project, and then built the asset bundle for you.

 .
 ## Selecting the Assets for Export